sustc-xylab/ARGpore2/README.md

 	bash ./setup.sh

-The setup.sh will install ccontigs, blast+, kraken and then download MetaPhlan2 Markergene and PLSDB database for you.
-It will take at least 5 hour to finish, please stay patient :)
+The setup.sh will install ccontigs, blast+, Centrifuge and then download bacteria+archaea+virus database for Centrifuge, MetaPhlan2 Markergene and PLSDB database for you.
+It will take at least 1 hour to finish, please stay patient :)

-### Database to prepare before ARGpore run

-Download comprehensive database usually takes quite long time. please stay patient :)

-	** Default database of KRAKEN **

-		To create the standard Kraken database, you can use following command:

-			$PATH_to_ARGpore/bin/kraken/kraken-build --standard --threads 24 --db $DBNAME

-		Replace "$DBNAME" with your preferred database name/location.

-		Specify the path of the KRAKEN database in ARGpore_CONFIG

-ARGpore_CONFIG contains the PATH for database required for ARGpore, this file should always be stored in the same directory with ARGpore.sh.
-Before runing ARGpore, users should **modify ARGpore_CONFIG with their specific database PATH**

 ## Using ARGpore2
 Once download ARGpore2 package, all needed analysis is wrapped up in one executable named **argpore.sh**.
 Please **use bash instead of sh** to initiate argpore.sh.